Badagry: The first story building in Nigeria

-The first-story building is located in Badagry, Lagos State its foundation of the building was started in 1842 and completed in 1845.
+The first-story building is located in Badagry, Lagos State.
+The foundation of the building was started in 1842 and completed in 1845.
 It was erected by Reverend Henry Townsend of the Church Missionary Society (CMS).
-Samuel Ajayi Crowther, the first African C.M.S Bishop lived there were he undertook the translation of the Holy Bible from English to Yoruba.
-It was also used as Vicarage for Saint Thomas Anglican church.
+Samuel Ajayi Crowther, the first African CMS Bishop, lived there when he undertook the translation of the Holy Bible from English to Yoruba.
+It was also used as a Vicarage for Saint Thomas Anglican church.

 The Point of No Return

 The Point of No Return is located on Gberefu Island.
 This was the gateway for transporting slaves off the coast of Badagry to Europe and America.